Frequently Asked Questions

 If you lose your student snowmobile license, or if you change your address, you may download a copy of the Application for Motorized Snow Vehicle Operator Address Change/Replacement License Form from the Drivers Ed page of this website.
 Once the application form has been completed it can be mailed in to the OFSC at the address on the bottom of the form.

-Why does the annual Map show trails that have been closed for years?
-Why not just delete them from the map as they are misleading?
+Why does the annual Trail Guide show trails that have been closed for years?
+Why not just delete them from the Trail Guide as they are misleading?

 Didn’t find the answer to your question here?